 How to Bake the Pear Crisp

 Scrape the prepared pears into a buttered 9 x 9-inch baking dish.
 I used this really nice stoneware from USA Pan and I really liked how it performed.
 If you're looking for a new baking pan I recommend this one or their 9-inch square Cake Pan.
-Sprinkle the prepared crisp topping on top and bake in the oven until the pear juices are nice bubbly.
-Remove it from the oven and allow it to cool for at least 10 minutes before serving.
-Serve plain or with vanilla ice cream.

 If you make this dessert please let me know what you think.
 I would love to hear from you.
 If you post it on Instagram please tag me @bakesbybrownsugar.